riboflavin/test-framer-sync/compare/avoma-vs-fireflies-ai.md

 - Easy setup, but free plan limits, transcription inaccuracies.
 - Cluttered UI, many email notifications.
 ## Comparison table
+Some people or companies might prefer Avoma for its integration with Zoom and calendars, as well as its ability to integrate with tools like HubSpot and Notion.
+However, both tools lack depth in integrations and may not fully assist users in meeting productivity.

+On the other hand, Fireflies.ai could be appealing to those looking for an easy-to-use tool with support for multiple languages and availability on both iPhone and Android.
+Nevertheless, users may find that both tools fall short in providing comprehensive solutions for meeting management and productivity.
 | Feature                           | Avoma       | Fireflies.ai |
 |-----------------------------------|-------------|--------------|
 | Trial/Free Plan                   | ❌ Trial only | ✅ Free plan (limited) |